uxlfoundation/oneAPI-spec/source/elements/oneMath/source/domains/stats/onemath_stats_make_dataset.rst

 .. rubric:: Description and Assumptions

-The oneapi::mkl::stats::make_dataset function is used to create a dataset from the provided storage of the observations matrix, the number of dimensions and observations, and other parameters.
+The oneapi::math::stats::make_dataset function is used to create a dataset from the provided storage of the observations matrix, the number of dimensions and observations, and other parameters.

 :ref:`onemath_stats_make_dataset` supports the following precisions for data: